 It’s almost been 18 months since I relocated halfway across the world from Australia to Germany to experience life as an expat.
 My, what an adventure it’s been!
 Building a completely new life from scratch, brick by brick, without the support structures in place at home has been the single most challenging experience in my life.
 At the same time, it has also been the best decision I ever made.
-Here are 10 reasons why you should become an expat:
+I’m SO glad I made this move.
+Here are all the reasons why you should become an expat too!

 1. Travel opportunities